allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 author: [paulina.sadowska]
 tags: [tech, "Server-driven UI", mobile, mbox]
 excerpt: >
-    In this article, we want to share our approach to using server-side rendering in native mobile apps.
+    In this article, we want to share our approach to using server-driven UI in native mobile apps.
     In 2019 we created the first version of the in-house server-driven rendering tool called MBox and used it to render the main page in the Allegro app on Android and iOS.
 We have come a long way since then, and now we use this tool to render more and more screens in the Allegro apps.